kallaway/100-days-of-code/log.md

 I think I will continue the course on freeCodeCamp.
 While working on the header I had some issues with an image inside a div in this section.
 Image was outside the div.
 I fixed it but it taught me that learning of CSS can't be neglected.

+### Day 6: December 7, 2019

+**Today's Progress**:
+Two Katas on Code Wars done:
+1. All Star Code Challenge #18
+2. Welcome!
+I also finished 6 HTML/HTML5 lessons from Responsive Web Design Certification.

+**Thoughts:**
+Saturday is a hard day to code for me.
+Maybe not the whole Saturday but the evening because of the meetings with friends.
+Next Saturday I need to code earlier.